C-sharp major

-C-sharp major (or the key of C-sharp) is a major scale based on C♯, consisting of the pitches C♯, D♯, E♯, F♯, G♯, A♯, and B. It is enharmonically equivalent to D-flat major.
+C-sharp major is a major scale based on C♯, consisting of the pitches C♯, D♯, E♯, F♯, G♯, A♯, and B♯.
 Its key signature has seven sharps.
+Its relative minor is A-sharp minor (or enharmonically B-flat minor), its parallel minor is C-sharp minor, and its enharmonic equivalent is D-flat major.

 The C-sharp major scale is:

-Its relative minor is A-sharp minor (or enharmonically B-flat minor) and its parallel minor is C-sharp minor.
+Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
+The C-sharp harmonic major and melodic major scales are:

 A harp tuned to C-sharp major has all its pedals in the bottom position.
 Because all the strings are then pinched and shortened, this is the least resonant key for the instrument.

+Scale degree chords

+The scale degree chords of C-sharp major are: